carallon/io-module-developer-guide/source/guide/module-instances.rst

 Actions
 =======

-Actions defined in the module configuration JSON file are accessed in Lua through the ``module:action()`` method, which takes the name of the action as defined in the configuration as its only argument.
+Actions defined in the module configuration JSON file are accessed in Lua through the ``instance:action()`` method, which takes the name of the action as defined in the configuration as its only argument.
 For example:

 .. code-block:: lua

-    local lamp_on_action = module:action("Lamp On")
+    local lamp_on_action = instance:action("Lamp On")

 To implement a function to perform the action, you implement the action's ``handler`` function, which is passed 2 arguments: